acrinym/RitualOS/README.md

 - Inventory tracking with expiration and reorder alerts
 - Dream journal with symbolic tagging
 - Basic client CRM for session notes and ritual history
+- File-backed **ClientDatabase** service for storing and searching clients
 - Calendar timeline to review past rituals
 - Offline-first JSON storage with simple import/export